“If there is a book you really want to read, but it hasn’t been written yet, then you must write it.”Toni Morrison

 - Ability to secure financial support from readers and fans.

 - Increased creative freedom and control over the publishing process.

 - Potential for generating buzz and pre-sales before publication.

 - Reliance on successfully raising funds, which may not always be guaranteed.

 - Additional time and effort required for marketing and managing the crowdfunding campaign.

 - Accountability to deliver promised rewards to backers.

 - Potential for added pressure to meet expectations of supporters.

 5. Hybrid publishing

 So while traditional publishers earn solely from the sales of the books and self-publishers earn through the service fees, hybrid publishers aim at earning from a mixture of both and also help the authors boost their outreach in a much better way.
-They take the advantages of both types of publishing and create a best of both worlds.
+They take advantage of both types of publishing and create the best of both worlds.